If you are interested in being mentored as a spiritual teacher or healer by me, here are some details on that path:

 No Where to Go as a Spiritual Teacher

 You have no where special that you need to go to do your teaching.
 Every corner of the Earth needs it.
-Now, you may feel called or guided to go some place, and that's perfect.
+Now, you may feel called or guided to go to some place, and that's perfect.
 Trust that guidance, but for any remaining ego that thinks it needs to set up shop in an ashram, just know that that's not necessary.
 Some of you may not always be as in-tune with your inner guidance, and to those of you, I really encourage you to keep up your work.
 I encourage you to keep going with self-care and self-work until you truly feel like you're about to burst if you don't do the spiritual teaching.
 This isn't a race, and there's a lot of internal leg-work that has to happen so that you'll be in integrity and so that you can maintain your energy, body, mind, and emotional health.
-This is very demanding stuff, and it's not a path that should be taken lightly or as a way to save the world.
-But most of you know that anyway.
-I figure I'm preaching to the choir right now, but it never hurts as a reminder.
+Depending on your type of spiritual teaching, this work can be very demanding.
+It's not a path that should be taken lightly or as a way to save the world.

 Establishing a Spiritual Practice: When the Teacher Is Ready, the Students Will Appear